Conferences & Events

 Each blog is written with end users in mind so you can quickly and easily adapt content for your campus awareness program, whether it’s using the pre-written content for a blog or newsletter, or sharing suggested resources as tweets or Facebook posts.
 Additional resources, including posters, videos, and external references, are also provided.

-- Tunnel Your Way into Secure Computing with VPN #VPN
+- June: Tunnel Into Secure Computing with VPN #VPN

-- It Could Happen to You #IdentityTheft #IDTheft
+- November: Identity Theft—It Could Happen to You #IdentityTheft

 Quick Tip: Initiate a Twitter Campaign Geared Toward Your Audience